jquery/jquery.org/pages/conduct/reporting.md

 ### What happens after you file a report?

 You will receive an email from the jQuery Foundation Code of Conduct Working Group acknowledging receipt immediately.
-We promise to acknowledge receipt within 24 hours (and will aim for much quicker than that).
+We promise to acknowledge receipt within 24 hours (and will aim to do so more quickly than that).

 Members of the committee will immediately meet to review the incident and determine: